Homak-Patel/FullStackApplication-CRED-credit_card_management_system/README.md

 ### Features

-- User can login and register using email and password.
+- User can log in and register using email and password.
 - User can add their credit card.
-- User can update their details in Profile section.
+- User can update their details in the Profile section.
-- Same card can be added by two or more users(need authorization to do so).
+- The same card can be added by two or more users(need authorization to do so).
-- User can pay bill to decrease the outstanding amount.
+- The user can pay the bill to decrease the outstanding amount.
-- User can take a look at all the statements for a specific month of a year.
+- Users can take a look at all the statements for a specific month of a year.
-- User will get a graphical analysis of the spendings for every month.
+- User will get a graphical analysis of the spending for every month.
-- User will get reminders on email and phone for last 5 days of every month(he/she has an option to disable reminders).
+- The user will get reminders on email and phone for the last 5 days of every month(he/she has the option to disable reminders).
 - User will get reward points for timely paying credit card dues.
-- User can use the reward points to buy coupons for companies like Amazon, Flipkart, Myntra, etc.
+- Users can use the reward points to buy coupons for companies like Amazon, Flipkart, Myntra, etc.

 ---